kulmajaba/figma-better-color-picker/README.md

 Adding URL parameters (or storing some parameters locally) would allow the user to continue where they left off, or create a permalink with their color palette for quick contrast checks with new colors.

 Parameters would include color space, current colors and comparison colors.

+### Coloring contrast check results

+WCAG 2.1 has two different passing grades, AA and AAA and the required contrast differs for different elements such as small text, large text, icons and UI elements.
+It would be nice to color code the contrast results in some way but it might be too difficult and confusing to the user.

 ### WCAG 3 Color contrast checks